Justin Chinyanta: Early life

+Career

+Citi Bank

-Born in Zambia in 1959, Chinyanta was born into a family of 7.
-Upon completing his law degree at the University of Zambia (UNZA), Chinyanta was hired by Citi Bank Zambia and placed into the companies apprentice program.
+Chinyanta was admitted practitioner to the Zambian bar.
+Upon completing his law degree, he was hired by Citi Bank Zambia and placed into th company's apprentice program.
 Chinyanta spent his formative years studying banking on the Citi Bank Junior Program in Greece.

 Upon his return to Zambia, Chinyanta quickly rose through the ranks at Citi Bank with his knack for closing deals and arranging financial products.
-In his late 20s he was selected to an upper management position in Citi Bank Zambia, eventually becoming VP (Vice President) of Citi's Zambia division and then the Africa Office, based in Nairobi, Kenya.
+In his late 20s, he was selected for an upper management position at Citi Bank Zambia.
+He eventually became VP (Vice President) of Citi's Zambia division and then the Africa Office, based in Nairobi, Kenya.